Liam Bates: Hangzhou Ambassador

 In May 2013 Bates was officially appointed tourism ambassador to the Chinese city of Hangzhou.
 Bates was awarded a $55,000/year contract to regularly visit and explore Hangzhou, sharing his experiences on social media under the title of the 'Modern Marco Polo'.
 This made him the first foreigner ever to be appointed by China's government in such an official role.

 Xiangsheng

 Bates was formally invited to begin the study of xiangsheng (a traditional form of "crosstalk" comedy) by famous Chinese comedian Ding Guangquan after his success in the Chinese Bridge contest.
 In February 2012, in a traditional ceremony at the Confucius Institute, University of Hawaii, he was formally accepted into the xiangsheng hierarchy when he took Ding Guangquan to be his Shifu.
 Today xiangsheng is still a large part of Bates' work, and he performs regularly on China Central Television.

 Other work

 Bates became known publicly through Chinese Bridge and his travel shows, but he gradually expanded into other activities, including hosting live events and leading outdoors/survival courses.
-His popularity as a performer and foreign personality on Chinese television has grown steadily: his Chinese micro-blog has grown to tens of thousands of registered followers in just two years.
+His popularity as a performer and foreign personality on Chinese television has grown steadily: his Chinese microblog has grown to tens of thousands of registered followers in just two years.